Arcade (Marvel Comics): Arcade Industries

-Arcade's other impacts

-One of his old facilities was used as a headquarters by the superhero team X-Force.
-They planned to use it as a base for crimefighting and even attended a nearby college out of it.
-Arcade later destroys the base remotely; X-Force barely escapes with their lives.

-Another old Murderworld location was converted into a training room by an incarnation of the New Warriors.

-Madripoor Island-ruler Viper had bought one of Arcade's Murderworld facilities and used it to deceive the X-Men, threatening the city of London with nuclear weapons.

-On one occasion, Arcade experimented with what he called "Video Murder Machines", using a laser-like beam to abduct targets into a virtual environment where the victims would engage in deadly video game type scenarios.
-He intended to abduct the X-Men but accidentally captured the Micronauts with whom he was unfamiliar.
-The Micronauts (Arcturus Rann, Devil, Microtron, Nanotron) were able to eventually escape the virtual environments through Microtron's hacking into the system.
-The premise was inspired by the then recent 1982 Disney film Tron.
+In the "Hunted" storyline, Arcade assists Kraven the Hunter and his clone, Last Son of Kraven, in preparation for his upcoming hunt in Central Park.
+As part of this hunt, many animal-themed villains are captured to be hunted for sport.
+Arcade's Hunter-Bots are unleashed on the villains and manage to kill several of them before the hunt ends.

 Powers and abilities

 Arcade has no superhuman powers but has knowledge of technology far ahead of conventional science, particularly in the fields of robotics and mechanical and electrical engineering.
 How he acquired this knowledge is never revealed.
 Usually when he appears to be captured, it turns out to be a robot.
 It is implied that he is an expert in conventional assassination, including ranged weapons, poison, and sabotage, all of which became elements in Murderworld.

 In Agent X #5, it was revealed that Arcade also has some medical skills.

-In the Avengers Arena series, Arcade easily held back a cadre of 16 high-powered teenage superheroes seemingly without having to resort to mechanical or technological devices.
-He displayed the ability to create force fields, proved to be nearly invulnerable to energy blasts without the force field, controlled the motor functions of his 16 captives all at the same time, employed telekinesis, caused nearby matter to form into a throne for him to sit on, and effortlessly blew apart an almost-invulnerable mutant with a simple gesture.
+In Avengers Arena, Arcade easily held back a cadre of 16 high-powered teenage superheroes seemingly without having to resort to mechanical or technological devices.
+He displayed the ability to create force fields, proved to be nearly invulnerable to energy blasts without the force field, controlled the motor functions of his 16 captives all at the same time, and employed telekinesis.
 However, these abilities are the result of technology provided by his henchwoman, Miss Coriander, and can only be manifested within the confines of the Antarctica Murderworld.